axibase/atsd/api/network/README.md

 ### Dropped Commands

-Reasons why ATSD server can drop commands:
+Reasons for the ATSD server to drop commands:

 * Entity, metric, or tag names are not valid.
 * Timestamp is negative or earlier than `1970-01-01T00:00:00Z`.
-* Timestamp field `s:`/`ms:` is not numeric or if the `d` field is not in ISO format.
+* Timestamp field `s:`/`ms:` is not numeric.
+* Timestamp field `d` field format is not supported.
-* Metric value could not be parsed as a number using `.` as the decimal separator.
-Scientific notation is supported.
+* Metric value cannot not be parsed as a number using `.` as the decimal separator.
+Note that scientific notation is supported.
-* Multiple data points for the same entity, metric, and tags have the same timestamp in which case commands are considered duplicates and some of them are dropped.
-This could occur when commands with the same key are sent without a timestamp.
+* Multiple data points for the same entity, metric, and tags have the same timestamp in which case commands are duplicates and some of them are dropped.
+This situation can occur if multiple commands for the same series are sent without a timestamp.
-* Data is sent using the UDP protocol and the client UDP send buffer or the server UDP receive buffer overflows.
+* Data is sent using the UDP protocol and the client UDP buffer or the server UDP buffer overflows.
-* Value is below 'Min Value' or above 'Max Value' limit specified for the metric and the 'Invalid Value Action' is set to `DISCARD`.
+* Value is below **Min Value** or above **Max Value** limit specified for the metric and the **Invalid Value Action** is set to `DISCARD`.
-* Last command in a multi-line UDP packed does not terminate with line feed symbol.
+* Last command in a multi-line UDP packed does not end with line feed symbol.

 To review dropped commands, `open command*.log` files in ATSD.